 Marduk – The god of Babylonia

 Taking into account the myths surrounding Marduk, this god means business.
-Although an agricultural storm deity in early years, Marduk would eventually conquer the evil monster Tiamat and earn the title of “Lord of the God of Heaven and Earth.”
+Although an agricultural storm deity in his early years, Marduk would eventually conquer the evil monster Tiamat and earn the title of “Lord of the God of Heaven and Earth.”

 Through this righteous act, Marduk rose through the ranks and became the chief god of the Babylonian Empire and the patron of the capital city of Babylon.
 The Esagila and the Etemenanki temples in Babylon solidified Marduk’s influence in stone.